DARIAH-ERIC/nerd-wp/README.txt

 == Installation ==

-1. Upload directory `nerd-wp-plugin` to the `/wp-content/plugins/` directory
+1. Upload directory `nerd-wp` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==